Air Wisconsin: Fleet

+Current fleet

-The Air Wisconsin fleet comprises the following aircraft (as of October 2021):
+The Air Wisconsin fleet comprises the following aircraft (as of July 2024):

+Several Bombardier CRJ200 will be sold to Premier Shuttle while the rest of the fleet will remain with Harbor Diversified, the parent company of the airline, for a new business of sales and leasing aircraft, engine, and part.

 Historical fleet

-In 2016, the airline retired four CRJ-200 regional jets that had met their structural time limit and sent them to Tupelo Regional Airport (TUP) in Tupelo, Mississippi.
+In 2016, the airline retired four CRJ200 regional jets that had met their structural time limit and sent them to Tupelo Regional Airport (TUP) in Tupelo, Mississippi.

 The following aircraft types were formerly operated by Air Wisconsin: